thezeroalpha/dotfiles/README.md

 * `clonedisk`: clones one disk to another
 * `colgen.rb`: a Ruby script to generate Vim colorschemes from a much simpler syntax file.
 * `conf`: the script to manage dotfiles. run `conf` to show available commands.
+* `create_pocketbook_logo`: take an image and convert it into a logo for my PocketBook 603.
+Run with the `-h` flag for usage.
 * `dashedit.rb`: script to allow Dash submissions from the commandline.
 Largely useless to anyone except me.
 * `epr.py`: a [Python-based EPUB reader](https://github.com/wustho/epr)
 * `epub-convert`: uses Calibre's ebook converter program to convert anything to an epub